 Our Heroes Place is a mixed-use two-building project located at the Southwest corner of the intersection of Mill Plain and I-5.

 This project provides 3,500 square feet of commercial retail space with drive-through window, 49 residential apartments, and 60-off street parking spaces.
-Construction has begun with occupancy expected in early 2018.

 This building community is named in honor of Ed and Dollie Lynch who have donated so much of their time and financial support to the betterment of the City of Vancouver.
 Ed and Dollie were true community heroes.
 The north building is named Ed and the south building Dollie.